10-12 Marine Science 2018-2019

 Supply Fee: $100 per year, due at registration

-*NOTE: There is a 10 student minimum for this class to progress; maximum is 25.
+*NOTE: There is a minimum of 10 students required for this class to progress; maximum is 25.

 Prerequisites: Students must have completed a first-year Biology course.
 Exemptions must be approved by the instructor.